RavEngine/RavEngine/README.md

 2. Run one of `init-mac.sh` `init-win.sh` `init-linux.sh` if using a custom build system, otherwise use `add_subdirectory` in your `CMakeLists.txt`
 3. Open `RavEngine.xcodeproj` or `RavEngine.sln` and press Build

-### Note for Linux users:
-You need to have these packages installed:
- - X11 dev, OpenGL dev, X11-Athena dev, X-toolkit, Xrandr dev.
-You also need a C++ compiler.

-These can be installed on Fedora Linux with `sudo dnf install libX11-devel mesa-libGL-devel libXaw-devel libXt libXrandr-devel`